yacy/yacy_grid_loader/README.md

 another message on the MCP message queue to process the loaded content.

 ## Installation: Download, Build, Run
 At this time, yacy_grid_parser is not provided in compiled form, you easily build it yourself.
 It's not difficult and done in one minute!
-The source code is hosted at https://github.com/yacy/yacy_grid_loader, you can download it and run loklak with:
+The source code is hosted at https://github.com/yacy/yacy_grid_loader, you can download and run it with:

     > git clone --recursive https://github.com/yacy/yacy_grid_loader.git